 Besides, each recipe features great-tasting and digestible ingredients.
 The chunky slices are drenched with delicious gravy for added flavor and moisture.
 I promise you will get enthusiastic two paws up from your pet!

 As expected of Hill’s Science Diet, its formula clinically-proven antioxidants for strong immunity.
-Likewise, it is fortified with vitamins, minerals, and amino acids.
-If you have a picky eater with a sensitive tummy, this one is for you.
+Likewise, it is fortified with vitamins, minerals, and amino acids, so if you have a picky eater with a sensitive tummy, this one is for you.

 |Attractive flavor and texture due to high-quality proteins||Costs more than other brands|